In the context of organic chemistry, which of the following state... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, which of the following statements best describes the energy transfer in a chemical reaction involving organic compounds?
+In the context of organic chemistry, which of the following statements is true regarding the role of herbivores and carnivores in a food chain?

 A